CFRI hosts First Annual Teen Conference with DFPS

 By Shannon Mann-Butler & Kate McKerlie

-On Saturday April 23rd, CFRI partnered with the Department of Family and Protective Services (DFPS) to host the first annual Teen Conference at the University of Texas at Austin!
+On Saturday April 23rd, CFRI partnered with the Department of Family and Protective Services (DFPS) to host the first annual Spark Teen Conference at the University of Texas at Austin!
 This conference was open to any foster youth that was interested in learning more about college and what “Gone to Texas” actually means.
 CFRI and DFPS were excited to have more than 35 foster youth in attendance with their foster parents and other supporters!

-The all-day event kicked off with breakfast at the UT School of Social Work and then a walking tour of the campus and lunch in a dormitory dining facility.
+The all-day Spark Teen Conference kicked off with breakfast at the UT School of Social Work and then a walking tour of the campus and lunch in a dormitory dining facility.
 The afternoon featured a panel with representatives from various UT departments to answer questions about Financial Aid (Jenna Livinston), Housing & Residential Life (Justin Samuel), Admissions (Caitlin James), and Counseling Services (Kelsey Lammy) and programs for youth on campus such as Horns Helping Horns (Esmer Bedia).